Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 As a result I developed a **fuzzer** to search for vulnerabilities in CGI binaries and a **Binary Ninja plugin** to search for ROP chains in MIPS binaries, as well as an exploit for one of the crashes triaged.

-Today will be really introductory and we will explore the basics of how to obtain and analyze a device's firmware.
+Today will be really introductory and we will briefly explore the basics of how to obtain and analyze a device's firmware, and the process to choose a target binary for the fuzzer.
 In the next episodes we will explore how to write a binary-only fuzzer in LibAFL and finally in the third part how to exploit the vulnerabilities found.

 ## Target choice

 Embedded device is quite a broad term, and it encompasses many different type of systems, from huge solar inverters to tiny IoT cameras.
 These devices are designed to perform a handful of **specific** tasks, and often have ad-hoc hardware and software to do so.

-The requirements for low power consumption (they are designed to not be powered off) and low memory consumption (system resources are kept to a minimum to reduce cost and size) make implementing a lot of the modern memory corruption mitigations impossible.
+The requirements for low **power consumption** (they are designed to not be powered off) and low **memory consumption** (system resources are kept to a minimum to reduce cost and size) make implementing a lot of the modern memory corruption mitigations impossible.
 These makes them a prime target to gain a foothold in a network.

 Since there are a miriad of devices which could be classified as "embedded systems", this means we have to find the type of device which better suits our needs.
 I wanted a device which: